 Optional and Situational Maine LLC Costs

-Not every Maine LLC pays these costs, but most real businesses end up with at least a few of them on top of the state filing fees.
-These charges come from private providers or regulators, not from the Maine Secretary of State.
+Not every Maine LLC pays these costs, but most real businesses end up adding at least a few expenses beyond the state filing fees.
+These costs usually come from private providers, local agencies, or industry regulators rather than the Maine Secretary of State.

-Many owners spend something on an operating agreement and an EIN.
-You can use a DIY or template-based operating agreement for around $0–$200, while a custom attorney-drafted agreement often runs $500–$2,500+.
-An EIN is free if you apply directly with the IRS, but third-party services typically charge about $50–$300 to handle it for you.
+Many owners spend money on an operating agreement and an EIN.
+A DIY or template-based operating agreement often costs about $0 to $200, while a custom attorney-drafted agreement is commonly $500 to $2,500 or more, especially when there are multiple members or complex profit splits.
+An EIN is free when filed directly with the IRS, but third-party services often charge about $50 to $300 for handling the application.

-On the banking and operations side, many online banks offer $0/month business checking (with conditions), while traditional banks often charge $10–$25/month if you don’t meet certain minimums.
-Payment processors take a percentage per transaction, so total cost scales with sales.
-For admin and compliance, basic cloud bookkeeping software commonly runs around $20–$60/month, and business insurance for a small LLC can easily start at a few hundred dollars per year, depending on coverage.
-If you decide to outsource HR, payroll, and benefits instead of building everything in-house, our best PEO services for small businesses guide shows how leading PEO providers price their packages and where those costs typically land in a growing company’s budget.
+On the banking side, many online banks offer $0 per month business checking with conditions, while traditional banks often charge $10 to $25 per month if minimums are not met.
+Payment processors take a percentage per transaction, so the total cost rises with sales volume.
+For admin and compliance, cloud bookkeeping software commonly runs around $20 to $60 per month, and business insurance for a small LLC often starts at a few hundred dollars per year depending on coverage.
+If HR, payroll, and benefits are outsourced instead of handled in-house, a PEO can simplify compliance, but it becomes a meaningful monthly line item as headcount grows.

 Quick Snapshot – Common Optional Maine LLC Costs